 Identification of Thrips in the rice field

 - Egg: A newly placed egg is hyaline and turns pale yellow as it matures.
-The egg is incredibly little, measuring 0.25 mm in length.
+The egg is incredibly small, measuring 0.25 mm in length.

 - Nymph: Neonates are translucent until the second molting when they turn pale yellow.
 Second-instar nymphs have slightly darker legs, heads, and antennae than first-instar larvae.